 Eventually Julian’s family settled on the outskirts of Melbourne in Emerald and then Tecoma, according to Dreyfus.
 Christine bought Julian a $700 computer and a modem.
-Assange fell in love with a 16-year-old girl, Teresa, whom he claims to have met through a program for gifted children.
-He left home and then married his girlfriend.
+Assange fell in love with a 16-year-old girl, Teresa, whom he had met through a program for gifted children.
+He left home, moved in with and then married his girlfriend.
 They had a son.
-This was the period when the underground sub-culture of hacking was forming in Melbourne.
-Around 1988 Assange joined it under the handle Mendax.
+This was the period when the underground subculture of hacking was forming in Melbourne.
+Around 1988 Assange joined this subculture, under the handle Mendax.
 By October 1989 an attack was mounted from Australia on the NASA computer system via the introduction of what was called the WANK worm in an attempt to sabotage the Jupiter launch of the Galileo rocket as part of an action of anti-nuclear activists.
 No one claimed responsibility for this attack, which is outlined in the first chapter of Underground.
+In an article he later published in the left-wing magazine CounterPunch, Assange would claim the WANK worm attack was “the origin of hacktivism”.
 In a Swedish television documentary, WikiRebels, made with Assange’s co-operation, there are hints he was responsible.

 Assange descended into a personal hell.
-He was admitted briefly to hospital, suffering from what Suelette Dreyfus describes as “a deep depression and consuming rage”.
+He entered a psychiatric ward briefly.
 He tried and failed to return home to live with his mother.
 He frequently slept along Merri Creek in Melbourne or in Sherbrooke Forest.
 He told Dreyfus that 1992 was “the worst year in his life”.
 The formal charges against Assange were not laid until July 1994.
 His case was not finally settled until December 1996.
 Although Assange had been speaking in secretive tones about the technical possibility of a massive prison sentence, in the end he received a $5000 good behaviour bond and a $2100 reparations fine.
 The experience of arrest and trial nonetheless scarred his soul and helped shape his politics.
 In his blog of 17 July 2006, Assange wrote:

-No doubt the experience of investigation and prolonged trial was harrowing.
-Nonetheless, this is a rather self-dramatising passage.
+This is a characteristically self-dramatising passage.
 Solzhenitsyn was incarcerated in the Gulag Archipelago, harassed for years by the KGB and eventually expelled from the Soviet Union.
 Assange was investigated by the AFP and received a good behaviour bond and a fine.

-Julian Assange was extremely sensitive about any public discussion of his impending trial.
-In 1994 he offered to assist the director of Dogs in Space, Richard Lowenstein, with a film about hackers.
+Before his trial, Julian Assange was extremely sensitive about his reputation.
+In 1994 he offered to assist the director of Dogs in Space, Richard Lowenstein, with a film he was thinking of making about hackers.
 Assange spoke about the 290 years he might theoretically spend in prison.
 He learned that Lowenstein had not kept this information confidential.
 He was furious.
 He sent Lowenstein a series of threatening emails in which he outlined details of Lowenstein’s sexual life.
-Assange explained to me he did so to make Lowenstein aware of “the significance of his confidentiality breach by way of analogy”.
 Lowenstein protested.
 Had Assange no understanding of the concept of privacy?
 Privacy, Assange replied, is “relative”.
 “I could monitor your keystrokes, intercept your phone and bug your residence.
 If I could be bothered … As one who’s has [sic] one’s life monitored pretty closely, you quickly come to the realisation that trying to achieve complete privacy is impossible.”
 If Lowenstein wanted to keep details of his life confidential he should use encrypted email.
 Lowenstein told Assange he had not realised that the information was confidential.
 “I do not doubt your reasons were not malicious.
 Stupidity, ignorance and lack of respect come to mind.
 You seem to think I have only one life.
 I have many.”

 While awaiting trial, Julian Assange began to try to reconstruct his life.
 One overwhelming preoccupation was the bitter struggle waged for the custody of his son, Daniel.
 In their struggle, Julian and Christine Assange formed a small activist group – Parent Inquiry into Child Protection.
 They found sources of support inside the Victorian Department of Health and Community Services.
 An insider provided them with a document of great value to their cause – an internal departmental manual outlining the current rules determining custody disputes.
+It is almost certainly from this experience that Assange became seriously interested in the political possibilities of leaks.
 He told Dreyfus that in his fight against government corruption in Victoria he had “acted as a conduit for leaked documents”.
-On several occasions recently, in answering questions about the origin of WikiLeaks, Assange has spoken of a domain site registered in 1999, but with which he did nothing, known as “leaks.org”.
-His interest in leaks must have preceded that.
+On several occasions recently, Assange has claimed that while he registered a domain site in 1999 known as “leaks.org” he did nothing with it.
+This cannot be accurate.
 In November 1996 he sent the following enigmatic message to those on certain email lists he had created.

 A few pointy heads in Canberra have been considering your moderator’s continued existence.
 Consequentially I’ve been called on to justify labour and resources spent on all projects under my control, particularly those that can’t easily be quantified such as IQ, BOS, LACC, IS, LEAKS …

-All these lists were connected to an internet service provider, Suburbia Public Access Network, for which Assange was, as he puts it, “the chief technical brains” and which he had taken over when its original owner, Mark Dorset, went to live in Sydney.
+All these lists were connected to an internet service provider, Suburbia Public Access Network, that Assange had taken over when its original owner, Mark Dorset, went to live in Sydney.
 He likened it to a “low cost power-to-the-people enabling technology”.
 Suburbia was the vehicle for several email lists – Interesting Questions (IQ), Best of Security (BOS), Legal Aspects of Computer Crime (LACC), Inside-Source (IS) and, presumably, LEAKS – that Assange created.
 It was also the free site for several groups of Melbourne activists, artists and others – the Powerline Action Group; the Alternative Technology Association; the Centre for Contemporary Photography; the Australian Public Access Network Association and, strangely enough, the Private Inquiry Agents Association.
-It is because of the continued existence on the internet of some of the commentary he wrote for these lists in his mid-twenties that we can begin to hear, for the first time, the distinctive political voice of Julian Assange.
+It is because of the continued existence on the internet of some of the commentary he wrote for these lists in his mid twenties that we can begin to hear, for the first time, the distinctive political voice of Julian Assange.
 In general, it is intelligent and assured.
 One of Suburbia’s clients had published some of the Church of Scientology’s holy scriptures.
 The church threatened legal action against Suburbia.
 The client, Dave Gerard, fought back.
 In March 1996, Assange issued an appeal to join an anti-Scientology protest.